freeCodeCamp/freeCodeCamp/guide/english/haskell/index.md

 ---

 ## What is Haskell?
-Haskell is a standardized, general-purpose, purely functional programming language with declarative and strong static typing.
+Haskell is a standardized, general-purpose, purely functional programming language with declarative, and strong static typing.

 Haskell has deep roots in mathematics, and you will soon learn to appreciate the implications of it.